John Jacob Beacher Jr. 1 2 3 4 5 6 7 8 9 10

 2. He appeared on the census in 1860 in New Castle Twp., Schuylkill, PA.
 18 In 1860 living in the New Castle Township is Jacob Bucher, day laborer, age 48, living with wife Angeline, 45; William, day laborer, 21; Jacob, day laborer, 19; Hiram, day laborer, 17; B. Franklin, day laborer, 15; George, 12; and Nathan, 9; and Ann M., 7.
 Everyone was born in Pennsylvania.
 The post office is Broad Mountain.

-3. He served in the military during the Civil War and enlisted as a Private in the 80th Regiment 7th Cavalry Company F on 22 Apr 1861.
-19
+3. Military on 22 Apr 1861: during the Civil War and enlisted as a Private in the 80th Regiment 7th Cavalry Company F. 19

-4. He served in the military during the Civil War and enlisted as a private in 27th Regiment Company A on 19 Jun 1863.
-9 20 He mustered out of Company A, 27th Infantry Mil Regiment Pennsylvania on August 1, 1863.
+4. Military on 19 Jun 1863: during the Civil War and enlisted as a private in 27th Regiment Company A. 9 20 He mustered out of Company A, 27th Infantry Mil Regiment Pennsylvania on August 1, 1863.

 His record on file shows the following: